trojblue/RNN-project/readme.md

 The raw data obtained from Kaggle is cleaned, augmented and tokenized, then converted into vector representation using GloVe pretrained vectors.

 We use a set of RNN layers to make predictions, and outputs a 2d vector representing the likelihood of recommendation.

-The model is compared with other machine learning algorithms on this dataset, and some limitations are found.
+The model is compared to other machine learning algorithms on this dataset, and some limitations are found.

 The architecture of the model is explained in the "model architecture" part: